jcopperm/celltraj/docs/_build/html/_sources/installation.rst.txt

     $ conda env create -f environment.yml

 ..
-    To install syncell, run this command in your terminal:
+    To install celltraj, run this command in your terminal:

     .. code-block:: console

-        $ pip install syncell
+        $ pip install celltraj

-    This is the preferred method to install syncell, as it will always install the most recent stable release.
+    This is the preferred method to install celltraj, as it will always install the most recent stable release.

     If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.